-In this article, we’ll explore how and why to invest in improving SAP maintenance planning and scheduling to reduce resources, reduce downtime, gain better control on spending, and optimize your budgets.
+In this article, we’ll explore how and why to invest in improving SAP maintenance planning and scheduling to reduce resources, reduce downtime, gain better control on spending, and optimise your budgets.

 Key Budget Challenges without Effective Maintenance Planning

-It seems obvious but recognizing that behaviors (see box below) drive costs is a tenet that not all maintenance organizations put into practice and operationalize at the highest levels.
+It seems obvious but recognizing that behaviors (see box below) drive costs is a tenet that not all maintenance organisations put into practice and operationalize at the highest levels.

 Behaviors That Impact Maintenance Costs